ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/session/querying/how-to-project-query-results.dotnet.markdown

 __What are projections__:

 * A projection refers to the __transformation of query results__ into a customized structure,
-  modifying the shape of the data returned from the server.
+  modifying the shape of the data returned by the server.

 * Instead of retrieving the full document and then picking relevant data from it,
   you can return a subset of the data, specifying the document fields you want to get from the server.